smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 Minor move changes:

-- all 95%-accurate moves, as well as Charge Beam and Rock Slide, are now 100% accurate (except Jump Kick, which will be rebalanced later)
+- all moves' accuracy is rounded up to the nearest multiple of 10% (except Jump Kick, which will be rebalanced later)

+- Charge Beam and Rock Slide are now 100% accurate

+- Blue Flare has 30% burn chance, Fire Blast has 20% burn chance and is 80% accurate

 - Focus Blast has 50% accuracy (use HP Fighting unless you have No Guard)